 Midwifery on Juno may have only just begun, but we have already seen many expectant mums turn to our midwives for support.
 It already appears that our service comes at a crucial moment for healthcare and our midwives think it’s an important step for midwifery.
 Here is an introduction to our excellent team of midwives and the variety of experience they boast.

-Experience midwifery in moments and download Juno now on IOS.
+Experience midwifery in moments and download Juno now on IOS or Android.

 We are living in a constantly evolving world with regards to technology, social media and people looking for support online.
 As a midwife, I have seen over the past few years how important it is for us to have a presence online so that we can offer online medical support and reassurance when people need it most.
 I’ve noticed it even more since the start of the Pandemic.